baizidjilani/baizidjilani.github.io/_pages/about.md

 </div>
 Supervisor: <a href="https://www.sust.edu/d/cse/faculty-profile-detail/44" target="_blank"> Dr. Sadia Sultana</a> <br>
 <div>
-  In the final year of my undergrad studies, I had the privilege of working part-time as a research assistant on a university research project titled "SUFEDB: A facial expression database for emotion recognition".
+  In the final year of my undergrad studies, I had the privilege of working part-time as a research assistant on a university research project titled "<strong>SUFEDB: A facial expression database for emotion recognition</strong>".
 I collected consent from participants and annotated expression images via OpenCV.
 I had also done preprocessing of images to ensure data uniformity of the dataset.
 In addition, I had evaluated and analyzed the performance of current state-of-the-art CNN models on the dataset.
 </div> <br>

 <div style="display: flex; justify-content: space-between;">